SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

                 - 1a.
 System error prevents banning the user.
 Admin selects "Ban User," but a database or server error occurs, preventing the ban.

         2. **Acquit User**:
             - **Description**: Admins view and action user reports from the view reports screen.
-Admin has the option to *not* ban the user based on the summmary they've been provided.
+Admin has the option to *not* ban the user based on the summary they've been provided.
             - **Primary actor(s)**: Admin
             - **Main success scenario**:
                 1. Admin clicks "View reports"